J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Theories of Quantum Matter.md

 - There must be a _cutoff_ for the integral to stop the divergence
 - From this, one gets:
 $$\Delta s\sim -\log \eta _\text{min}\sim -\log \left( \frac{2\pi}{N} \right)\sim \log N$$
+- In 1D, there is _no long-range antiferromagnetic order_
 # Second quantisation and correlations
 - Use language of [[Second quantisation]]